-- a.
+- e.
 The doctorate requires a minimum of 60 credit hours of course work and 12 hours of Research Credit at the doctoral level. - 1.
 A minimum of 36 hours of lecture courses and graduate seminar - 2.
 A minimum of 24 hours of ME 7000 typically with student's advisor - 3.
 A minimum of 12 hours of ME 8000 - i.
 A student must satisfy the rules for continuous enrollment as laid out in section 2.2. - ii.
-Students should not register for ME 8000 courses until they have completed their Qualifying Exam section 6.5. - b.
+Students should not register for ME 8000 courses until they have completed their Qualifying Exam section 6.5. - f.
 The lecture courses (6.3.a.a) with the following requirements: - 1.
-A student will be required to take 6 hours of math courses from 2 different groups outlined listed below completed in the first 2 semesters. - ME 5301 Analysis of Engineering Systems, MATH 5310 Principles of Classical Applied Analysis I, or MATH 5311 Principles of Classical Applied Analysis II, ME 6330 Vectors and Tensor Analysis - ii.
-ME 5302 Numerical Analysis of Engineering Systems, MATH 5334 Numerical Analysis 1, Math 5335 Numerical Analysis 2, STAT 5384 Statistics for Engineers and Scientists 1, Math 5385 Statistics for Engineers and Scientists 2, or CE 5310 Numerical Methods in Engineering - 2.
-6 hours of courses from a single core concentration area listed in section 4.1 completed within the first 2 semesters. - 3.
+A student will be required to take 6 hours of math courses from 2 different groups outlined listed below completed in the first 2 semesters. - i.
+ME 5301 Analysis of Engineering Systems, MATH 5310 Principles of Classical Applied Analysis I, or MATH 5311 Principles of Classical Applied Analysis II, ME 6330 Vectors and Tensor Analysis - ME 5302 Numerical Analysis of Engineering Systems, MATH 5334 Numerical Analysis 1, Math 5335 Numerical Analysis 2, STAT 5384 Statistics for Engineers and Scientists 1, STAT 5385 Statistics for Engineers and Scientists 2, or CE 5310 Numerical Methods in Engineering - 2.
+6 hours of courses from a single core concentration area listed in section 4.1 completed within the first 4 semesters. - 3.
 A total of 18 credit hours within the mechanical engineering department, which includes core concentration courses but excludes math requirements. - 4.
 The balance of remaining courses may be selected from mathematics, science, and engineering with the approval of the Faculty Advisor and Advisory Committee.
-All must carry graduate credit. - c.
-Students may transfer some credits from a masters degree to their Ph.D. - 1.
-Students transferring from the TTU ME Master's program can apply ALL graduate level credits to the ME Ph.D. degree. - 2.
-Students transferring from another graduate program can apply 6 graduate level courses (18 credit hours) maximum to Ph.D.
-Degree.
-The courses must be approved by the student's Faculty Advisor.
+All must carry graduate credit.